 Towards the end of high school, some pretty difficult struggles hit me all at once and I went through a lot emotionally each and every day.
 My grades were not a priority to me at all and my focus was not at all directed towards my education of my academic future.
 This changed for me when I was accepted into the Leadership Advancement Scholarship at Central Michigan University.
 This opportunity changed my mindset about my future and gave me hope to succeed academically and truly strive towards getting into Central.
 This is when I finally realized just how much I needed to prioritize my education above all of my other commitments.
 I worked very hard at this point in my life and it really ended up paying off with an acceptance letter to the university.
 Since graduating high school I have changed in so many ways and Central Michigan University is a huge part of these positive changes.

 Beginning in August of 2016, my journey at CMU began.
 When I first started school at Central, I was pretty nervous to become so independent and be able to express myself as my own person without anyone to do it for me.
 It quickly took me a transition to face all of these fears and begin my time here by working hard in school, staying out of trouble, and attempting to be my best everyday.
 It took me a few rough patches throughout my first semester to really grasp the importance of my time and my purpose here as a student, and as a future writer.
 Being at CMU has really opened my eyes to embrace my passions and run with them.
-Being here has pushed me to strive towards my life goal of working for a magazine or a book company someday as a journalist or an editor and has really opened up my eyes to new opportunities to get me there.
+Being here has pushed me to strive towards my life goal of working for a magazine or a book company someday as a social media director or public relations specialist and has really opened up my eyes to new opportunities to get me there.
 I have taken my academics much more seriously since beginning my college career and I plan to continue my success throughout the next few years and really try my best to accomplish all of my goals.